The current Directors of the NAMDET Board are:

 John also provided interim EBME management to Trusts that required improvement, both internally and externally to the company

-John is currently working as the Field Service Trainer at Arcomedical Infusions Limited.
-He created, updates and teaches training packages for technicians at various Trusts.
+John recently worked as the Field Service Trainer at Arcomedical Infusions Limited where he created, updates and teaches training packages for technicians at various Trusts.
 These training packages have to be individualised for each Hospital / Department, owing to the various settings that are on offer.
-He also updates the software for pumps in order the changes that are required by the Trust are implemented.
-This includes the drug library of the pumps, in order that the correct drugs are set for the Trust, Dose Error Reduction Software (DERS)
+He also updated the software for pumps in order the changes that are required by the Trust are implemented.
+This includes the drug library of the pumps, in order that the correct drugs are set for the Trust, Dose Error Reduction Software (DERS).

 John helped to set up and was the chairperson for the London and South East Region of the National Association of Medical Devices Educators and Trainers (NAMDET), from April 2011 to February 2015.
 He is a Director at NAMDET and provides advice and assistance to Trusts on Medical Devices training.